HL7/FHIRPath/spec/fluentpath.md

 * ELSE IF the collection is empty THEN
   - the collection evaluates to an empty collection
 * ELSE
-  - the collection evaluates to `true`
+  - an error is raised

 This same principle applies when using the path statement in invariants.